MythicSorcerer/azox-www/rules/rules.md

 * No harassment, bullying, or discrimination of any kind
 * Keep chat appropriate and family-friendly
 * No excessive profanity or offensive language
+* Don't do anything you wouldn't do in person
+* Keep in mind that this isn't 2b2t

 ### 2. No Cheating or Exploiting
-* Absolutely no hacking, cheating, or use of unauthorized modifications
+* Absolutely no hacking, cheating, or use of unauthorized modifications.
+This includes misuse of operator privlidges and hack clients.
 * No exploiting game bugs or glitches for personal advantage
 * No duplication of items or currency
 * Report any discovered exploits to staff immediately